Holding Space for Trauma – Diving Deeper: trauma informed care for the full spectrum perinatal period from preconception into postpartum

 The course is accessible for midwives, gynaecologists, kraamverzorgenden, doulas, counselors, childbirth educators, bodyworkers with a minimum of 2-3 years working experience and/or having attended a minimum of 10 births.
 If you feel you are eligible to attend this course, without meeting these requirements, send us an email and we can discuss.
 We accept a maximum of 12 course participants.

 Accreditation: NBvD is applied for / Cluster D points for KNOV-members upon receiving certificate of completion (25 hours)

-We strongly suggest that if you’re on call, you arrange back-up for the three days of the training; because of the nature of the training, you cannot catch up in a subsequent training and if you’d miss the first day, you cannot come to the second day.
+We strongly recommend that if you’re on call, you arrange back-up for the 3 days of the training; because of the nature of the training, you cannot catch up in a subsequent training and if you’d miss the first day, you cannot come to the following days.